Why Teaching Portfolios

 - Assignment sheets/links to instructions for every major assignment for each course taught.
 Include the handouts or electronic instructions given to students for each assignment in the courses you taught.
 You may include low-stakes assignments at your discretion.

 - Examples of a high, medium, and low-level graded paper with instructor feedback for at least two of your major assignments for each semester (not course taught).
 This means six papers/projects per semester need to be provided with grades, rubrics (if used), and instructor feedback.

 When to Submit Teaching Portfolios

-Portfolios are due by Monday, February 20, 2017 at 3:00p.m.
-Hard copy portfolios and graded student work should be put in Kristen Ruccio’s mailbox on the 23rd floor of 25 Park Place.
+Portfolios for 2016/7 were due by Monday, February 20, 2017 at 3:00p.m.
+The due date for 2017/8 will be announced shortly.
+Hard copy portfolios and graded student work should be put in Julie Fowkes’s mailbox on the 23rd floor of 25 Park Place.
 Electronic materials may be emailed to whomever the GTA has scheduled the annual review meeting, either Dr. Lopez or Dr. Christie.